Fronkon Games

 }

-The shader for the front part of the card, in a first version, is similar to the previous one but with another layer.
-It consists of three layers, that from more to less depth are:
+The shader for the front of the card, in its first version, is similar to the previous one but with an additional layer.
+It consists of three layers which, from back to front, are:

-In addition to defining the new texture, in the ‘frag’ function you will have to add one more ‘lerp’:
+In addition to defining the new texture, you will need to add one more ‘lerp’ in the ‘frag’ function:

 // Sample the textures.